digitalocean/flipop/README.md

 # FLIPOP - Floating IP Operator

 ## What?
-This tool allocates and dynamically assigns floating IP addresses to Kubernetes nodes based upon criteria defined in a CustomerResourceDefinition.
-Criteria for IP targeting can be based upon nodes (labels + taints) and their pods (health, namespace, and labels).
+This tool watches Kubernetes nodes and adjusts cloud network resources (floating IPs and DNS, currently) to target matching nodes.
+Nodes can be targeted based labels + taints and their pods (health, namespace, and labels).

 ## Why?
 Kubernetes nodes and the pods they host are ephemeral and replaced in case of failure, update, or operational convenience.
-As a counter-point, DNS moves slowly.
-Floating IPs can pivot traffic at the speed of nodes and pods, without requiring DNS updates.
+Kubernetes LoadBalancer type services are the traditional tool pivoting cluster traffic in these cases, but don't suit all workloads (ex. latency sensitive workloads, UDP, etc.).
+This tool aims to provide similar functionality through floating IPs and/or DNS.

 ## Config

+### FloatingIPPool
 ```
 apiVersion: flipop.digitalocean.com/v1alpha1
 kind: FloatingIPPool